dgraph-io/dgraph-docs/content/enterprise-features/encryption-at-rest.md

 If multiple Dgraph Alpha nodes are part of the cluster, you must pass the `--encryption_key_file` flag or the `--vault` superflag with appropriate superflag options to each of the Dgraph Alpha nodes.

-Once an Dgraph Alpha has encryption enabled, the encryption key must be provided in order to start a Dgraph Alpha node.
-If a Dgraph Alpha node restarts, the `--encryption_key_file` flag or the `--vault` superflag must be set along with the key in order to restart successfully.

 After an Alpha node has encryption enabled, you must provide the encryption key to start the Alpha server.
-If the Alpha server restarts, the `--encryption_key_file` or the `--vault` superflag's options must be set along with the key to
+If the Alpha server restarts, the `--encryption_key_file` or the `--vault` superflag's options must be set along with the key to restart successfully.

 ## Turn off Encryption